HOME | SEARCH | HELP | CONTACT

 Step 4 Go to the TLA Steam Flow table.
 Find the amount of steam flow Qm (Lb/Min) at the steam pressure available.
 This is the steam flow for a 1-1/2" unit.
 Take the steam flow obtained in Step 3 divided by the steam flow from the Steam Flow table.
 This will give the Sizing Factor (S.F.) needed to heat the vessel in the time required.

-S.F. = Desired Steam Flowrate/ saturated Steam Flowrate
+S.F. = Desired Steam Flowrate/ Saturated Steam Flowrate

 Step 5 Choose the eductor size that has at meets or exceeds the number determined in Step 4